Unveiling of 'A Coffined Cry Cries Out in the Crowd' by Eylem Aladogan

 Location: Spuiplein, The Hague

-- with music inspired by Sepultura's War for Territory, specially arranged for this event by Boudewijn Ruigrok
+- Music inspired by Sepultura's War for Territory, specially arranged for this event by Boudewijn Ruigrok

-Would you like to participate in this special arrangement of War for Territory?
-Then register before 12 September via: boudewijn@collectiefklapstuk.nl
+Would you like to participate and sing along in the choir?
+Please register before 12 September via: boudewijn@collectiefklapstuk.nl

-On Sunday, September 21, 2025, the Sculpture Gallery in the center of The Hague will be enriched with a new work of art: A Coffined Cry Cries Out in the Crowd by artist Eylem Aladogan.
-With her new sculpture, Aladogan gives shape to existential pain and inner strength; a human cry as the ultimate form of resistance.
+On Sunday, 21 September, 2025, the Sculpture Gallery in the center of The Hague will be enriched with a new work of art: A Coffined Cry Cries Out in the Crowd by artist Eylem Aladogan.
+With her new sculpture, created especially for The Sculpture Gallery on commission from Stroom Den Haag, Aladogan gives shape to existential pain and inner strength; a human cry as the ultimate form of resistance.
 “I wanted to create an image of pain so deep that you would want to scream it out to the ‘sleeping world’ around you.
 Not a literal human figure, but the imprint of pain, the echo of a cry, captured in form and material.”

-Eylem Aladogan (Tiel, 1975) is a versatile artist who likes to combine materials and crafts.
-She studied at the Willem de Kooning Academy, the Sandberg Institute and was a resident at the Rijksakademie van Beeldende Kunsten.
-Her work has been exhibited at Museum De Pont, Museum Boijmans Van Beuningen, the Kröller-Müller Museum, Museum Het Domein (Sittard), and Stedelijk Museum Bureau Amsterdam, among others.
+Eylem Aladogan (Tiel, 1975) is a versatile artist who enjoys combining materials and crafts.
+She studied at the Willem de Kooning Academy and was a resident at the Rijksakademie van Beeldende Kunsten.
+She has received a number of awards, including the Stimulation Prize from the Amsterdam Fund for the Arts, the ABN AMRO Art Award and the Volkskrant Visual Arts Prize.
+From 2014 to 2023, she was head of the Ceramics Department at the Gerrit Rietveld Academy.
+Her work has been exhibited at the Van Gogh Museum, Museum Boijmans Van Beuningen, the Kröller-Müller Museum, Museum Het Domein, Stedelijk Museum Bureau Amsterdam and De Pont Museum in Tilburg.

 For 35 years, Stroom Den Haag has been developing a permanent and growing exhibition of sculptures in public spaces in the city center.
 The Sculpture Gallery was started in 1990 based on an idea by P. Struycken and shows a cross-section of Dutch sculpture.
 With new commissions every year, it offers a platform to both established names and young talent.